Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diabetes

-Diabetes mellitus, known as Diabetes, refers to a class of diseases that damage the way your body uses blood sugar (glucose).
+Diabetes mellitus, known as Diabetes, is a class of diseases that damage how your body uses blood sugar (glucose).
 The function of glucose is vital for your health; it is an essential energy source for the cells that create tissues and muscles.
-Glucose is the main source of fuel for your brain.
+Glucose is the primary source of fuel for your brain.

 There are different types of Diabetes, which can lead to excess sugar in the blood.
 Too much sugar in the blood can cause serious health problems.

 Chronic Diabetic diseases include type 1 diabetes and type 2 diabetes.
-Reversible diabetic diseases include prediabetes; this happens when the blood sugar level is higher than normal.
+Reversible diabetic diseases include prediabetes; which happens when the blood sugar level is higher than average.
 However, it is not high enough to be classified as Diabetes.
 Gestational Diabetes occurs during pregnancy but can be cured once the baby is born.

 Causes of Diabetes